camaraproject/EdgeCloud/documentation/API_Documentation/Traffic_Influence_API_Documentation.md

 The Application can expose different service on different interfaces, with this parameter it is possible to enable just some of those services maybe for different sets of users.

 **usersId**
 Optionally a user can be provided as an input.
-The routing toward the selected Application Instance is only applied for that user.
-To add more users the API must be invoked of each one always passing the reference to the same Traffic Influence resource (trafficInfluenceID)
+To add more users the API must be invoked (PUT) of each user.
+New "TrafficInfluence" resources are created (with different "trafficInfluenceID").
+All the created resources are aggregated by the Applicatoin (identified by "applicatoinId").
+The routing toward the selected Application Instance is only applied for provided users.

 **Notification URL and token**
 Developers have a chance to specify callback URL on which notifications (eg. session termination) regarding the session can be received from the service provider.
 This is also an optional parameter.